carlpulley/volatility/README.txt

 CURRENT LIMITATIONS
 ===================

-Under Windows, file's will be loaded into memory as:
-  -memory mapped files (and so one needs to access contents via section objects etc.)
-  -or, shared access files (and so one accesses the file via its shared cache map).
-The exportfile plugin will currently only extract files stored in the shared cache map.

-There is also an unpatched bug in the Volatility 2.0 filescan plugin (version 1116).
-This bug causes _FILE_OBJECT addresses to need an extra magic value of
+There is  an unpatched bug in the Volatility 2.0 filescan plugin (version 1116).
-#18 bytes adding to them (so beware when using the --pool option!).
+This bug causes _FILE_OBJECT addresses to need an extra magic value of #18 bytes adding to them (so beware when using the --pool option!).

+When exporting files and multiple versions of the same page is saved to disk, then the last page written is currently the page recovered!

 These limitations will change in the very near future.